okcan/ec2-lamp-buildkite-plugin/README.md

 To run the tests:

-1.Hook files should be worked on in the pipeline section 2.Improvements can be made in the Hook folder
+1. Hook files should be worked on in the pipeline section
+2. Improvements can be made in the Hook folder

 ## Contributing